Skip to main content

 Common Signs of Electrical Issues

-When you are maintaining your electrical systems, you want to also keep an ear out for the following.
+When you are maintaining your electrical systems, you also want to keep an ear out for the following.

 • Buzzing Sounds: This can indicate loose wiring or faulty outlets, which may lead to short circuits or overheating.